 Animal manure has long been used as a fertilizer in gardens and on farm fields, creating nutrient-rich, moisture-retaining soil for your plants.
-See our chart below for the best type of manure for your garden and the best time to apply—as well as a few things to consider first.
+See the best type of manure for your garden and the best time to apply—as well as a few things to consider first.

 Different Types of Animal Manure

 The most common sources of manure are cows, horses, sheep, pigs, goats, and poultry.
 (Other animal waste is not recommended as manure or fertilizer today.)